DoctorWhoFR/gmsv_discord/docs.md

 ## Functions
 fezfzefzefezfez
 ### `connect_discord_bofezfzefezft`ezfzefzefzefzefze
-Connects the Discord bot using the provided token.
+Connects the Discord bot using the progergergergergrevided token.

 - **Parameters**:
   - `token` (string): The bot token.